Academic dress is required for matriculation, examinations (if applicable) and graduation, and occasionally other formal University occasions.

 Please see Academic transcripts for information about ordering and collecting an on-course transcript.

 Lost, damaged or stolen University Card

-If a University (‘Bod’) card is lost, damaged or stolen, please inform the Registry Administrator as soon as possible.
+If a University (‘Bod’) card is lost, damaged or stolen, please inform the Registry Office as soon as possible.
 If the card has been lost, a £15 replacement fee must be paid online before a new card is issued.
 The fee is.
 There is no fee for replacing stolen or damaged cards, but a crime number from the local police is required for stolen cards.
 Replacement cards are usually issued within 2-3 days and notification will be sent by the Registry Administrator when it is available to collect.

 University of Oxford – all you need to know

 All students should bookmark the university’s Oxford students pages.
 This website is an invaluable University resource with information relevant to all points of student life at Oxford, from term dates to information about academic matters, regulations and policies as well as the University’s counselling and disability provision.

 All students are required to live in Oxford (within 25 miles of Carfax) unless they have applied for and been granted permission to live outside that area.
 Students must be in residence for at least six weeks of every term for which they are paying University and College fees.